wgseligman/GramsSim/README.md

 The programs in [`GramsSim/scripts`](scripts) are intended to be short examples or single-use programs.
 For example, no one expects that a program with a name like [`dEdxExample.cc`](scripts/dEdxExample.cc) will be used as part of a regular analysis.
 Those programs are placed in the `bin/` directory so they're available for tests, but don't clutter the build directory with programs that might never be used.

-So if you want to run `gramsdetsim`, within your build directory you just type
+Therefore, if you want to run `gramsdetsim`, within your build directory you just type
 ```
 ./gramsdetsim
 ```